 In terms of texture, I use a smooth paper with a slight gloss.
 The photo paper will not fit because the glue will not adhere.
 It is also possible to use color paper, even patterned paper, the most important thing is that it should be thick.

-Some models, like the hippocampus which seems to come out of the wall, have many colors.
+Some models, like the seahorse which seems to come out of the wall, have many colors.
 Are they more complicated?

 No, the assembly is not more complicated for the multicolored models.
 This is the customization that is longer here.